 Species: T . mimicus

-The characteristic of aeolid nudibranch like this Tenellia sp. are long, narrow bodies with numerous horn-like extensions which are called cerata and serve as gills of these sea slugs.
+The characteristic of aeolid nudibranch like this Tenellia sp. are long, narrow bodies with numerous horn-like extensions which are called cerata, and serve as gills of these sea slugs.
 Nudibranch originates from the Latin word nudus meaning naked and Ancient Greek bránkhia for gills as nudibranchs have their gills exposed on their backs.
-The form of the cerata extends the surface for respiration significantly and is also used for defence.
+The form of the cerata extends the surface for respiration significantly and is also used for defense.
 Tenellia feed on hydroids and their stinging cells (nematocysts) pass through the digestive system of some aeolids and are built into the tips of their cerata.
 Not only cute but feisty!

 Tenellia sp. (sp. is short for species when there is no scientific description of the species yet).
 Formerly listed as Cuthona sp., the classification of the genus changed in 2016 when all species of Cuthona were transferred to Tenellia.
 The whole family of Trinchesiidae is still further investigated to clarify the species and genus of many group members (genus and species).
 Scientific knowledge is ever-expanding!

 Cackatoo (Ablabys taenianotus) and white-faced waspfish (Richardsonichthys leucogaster) are living proof that punk is not dead.
 Just look at them!
 More detailed information on these two guys is in their own entry here.
 Looking at them scientifically speaking reveals that common names can be misleading.
 They are in the same order Scorpaeniforms, but with different families and genus (see classifications below).
-Both can be found in sand, rubble or mud in particular in the evening and night.
+Both can be found in sand, rubble, or mud in particular in the evening and night.
 These guys were shot in Lembeh.

 Species: A. taenianotus